Assisting a family member or friend with an NDIS application? Consider writing a support letter to aid the assessment process.

 When may a support letter be needed?

 An NDIS support letter may be needed as part of an applicant's supporting evidence during the NDIS application process.
-While the second part of the NDIS access request form should be completed by a treating health professional, the NDIA may request additional support letters from medical professionals, support workers, or carers.
-The purpose of a support letter is to provide additional information and evidence that helps to build a comprehensive picture of the applicant's needs and circumstances.
+The NDIA may request additional support letters from medical professionals, support workers, or carers.
+The purpose of a support letter is to provide objective and specific information that helps to build a comprehensive picture of the applicant's needs and circumstances.

-This can include details about the applicant's disability or condition, the level of care and support required, and any other relevant information that can help the NDIA make an informed decision about the participant's eligibility for the NDIS.
-Even if the NDIA does not specifically request support letters, providing them can make the application stronger and improve the chances of a successful outcome.
+Even if the NDIA does not specifically request a support letter, providing one can make the application stronger and improve the chances of a successful outcome.

 What to include in an NDIS support letter